 As the years passed, settlers in the backwoods and in the towns borrowed ideas from their neighbours and soon, instead of a German or Irish, English or Scottish Christmas, there was a distinctly North American Christmas.

 I think it must have been very special to be a child back in the pioneer days at Christmas time.
-It must have been a wonderful time for families to reflect on their many blessings of the past year and look forward to their dreams for the coming year...a time when they could forget all the work and hard times and enjoy a special moment with family, friends and neighbours.
-A simple time . . . but, it seems to me, a wonderfully rich time, steeped in traditions, both old and new . . .
+It must have been a wonderful time for families to reflect on their many blessings of the past year and look forward to their dreams for the coming year . . . a time when they could forget all the work and hard times and enjoy a special moment with family, friends and neighbours.
+A simple time, yes . . . but, it seems to me, it was a wonderfully rich time, steeped in tradition, both the old and the new . . .